 I used the only phrase I know in French, ‘Parlez vous Anglais’, to check if the other lady at the bus stop spoke English.
 She didn’t.
 When the bus came, I tried to talk to the driver, but she also didn’t speak English either.
 Uh oh.

-Luckily, another lady was approaching the bus who spoke a little English and was able to indicate to me that I was in fact in the right place and this was the correct bus.
+Luckily, another lady was approaching the bus who spoke a little English and was able to indicate to me that I was in fact in the right place.
+It was the correct bus.
 Phew!
 I paid the 400 CFP Franc (US$3.60) fare to the driver and got a small ticket in return.
 The ride into the city was long as the airport is 50 kilometers out of the city.
-That gave me some time to sit back an enjoy the view.
+That gave me some time to sit back and enjoy the view.

 The bus dropped us off at a station that was almost straight across from the waterfront.
 A military vessel was docked to the righthand side but it was too far away to read the writing on it.
 Sunset was fully underway by that point, so can you guess what I did?
 Took pictures for your viewing pleasure ;o)